Jhgomez/sopes1/Clase/notes.md

 6. `kubectl get nodes -o wide`: shows IP and more
 7. `kubectl describe nodes <node_name> | grep  ExternalIP`

-Just to test the default clusterIP service just do step 1 to 3 and then run this other image which is available in Docker Hub and is called "alpine/curl".
-So this pod will have an instance of this image
+Just to test the default clusterIP service just do step 1 to 3.
+In step 1 change image to "alpine/curl".
+So this pod will have an instance of this image that has the curl program installed.
+We will try to connect to the service `mipod-svc` from this other pod we are creating below

 1. `kubectl run -it curl --rm --image=alpine/curl \ --curl http://mipod-svc --restart=Never -- curl http://mipod-svc`: the `--` at the end indicates a command we can execute we could access the pod using `/bin/[bash/sh]` but since we have the curl program in this image we will run it using the mipod 3alias to connect to the other pod, just like in docker when we connect to another container inside the same docker network, either the default or a custom one, we can use the container name to connect to it without using its IP address specifically.
 2. `kubectl get pods -n kube-system`: you can see the DNS registry there, called "kube-dns" it is in charge to manage the inner network DNS names